ggjulio/remote-dev-tools/README.md

 - Very few solutions, plus they are quite new.
 - Few of them allow self-hosting, and open source.
 - No internet, no dev.
-  - Can be mitigated by having a powerful enough laptop + working in a fully containerized environment. (fully Containerized environment avoid maintaining platform dependent code.)
+  - Can be mitigated by having a powerful enough laptop + docker. (fully containerized environment to avoid maintaining platform dependent code.
 - More ?

 ### List of all available tools (I found)

 #### Comparing solutions